RafaelZasas/RafaelZasas/README.md

 My name is Rafael Zasas and I'm a Full-Stack developer.

-- 🔭 I am currently working with TypeScript, Angular, Flutter and Python.
+- 🔭 Currently working with Angular, ReactJs, NextJs (all TypeScript) and FastApi (Python).
-- 🌱 I’m currently learning React
+- 🌱 Currently learning GCP
 - 👯 I’m looking to collaborate on anything fun
 - ⚡ Fun fact: I was on the South African National Swimming Team